-We provide various types of glass to match all applications.
+We provide various types of curved and bent glass to match all applications.
 Not sure what you need?
 Take a look through our products to see which type of glass best suits your needs.
-Not only do we supply the glass, we have solutions for all the custom hardware and glass channels you need to complete your project.
+Not only do we supply the glass, we have solutions for all the custom hardware and glass channels you need to complete your custom project.

 The annealing of “float” (non-treated) glass is a process that involves slowly cooling hot glass objects after formation, to relieve any internal stresses created during the manufacturing process.
 The annealing of glass is crucial to the strength, durability and reliability of the finished product.
 Glass that has not been properly annealed can be likely to crack or shatter under small pressure, stress, or environmental changes.